HorseMD/tf-flairbot/README.md

 ###Variables

-* %MAINTAINER% - the person (set in `config.yml` who is maintaining the bot).
 * %AUTHOR%     - the person who sent a message to the bot.
+* %BODY%       - the body of the message sent to the bot.
+* %MAINTAINER% - the person (set in `config.yml`, the person who is maintaining the bot).
+* %SUBJECT%    - the subject of the message sent to the bot.
+* %SUBREDDIT%  - the subreddit this bot is managing.
 * %INFO%       - misc info that changes based on the response-type.
-For `success.md`, this will be the name of the flair.
-For `failure.md` this is the error message.
+E.g. for `success.md`, this will be the name of the flair.
+For `failure.md`, this is the error message.
-* %SUBREDDIT%  - the subreddit this bot is managing.
-* %SUBJECT%    - the subject of the message sent to the bot.
-* %BODY%       - the body of the message sent to the bot.

 ##TODO